JaimeLaVie/JaimeLaVie.github.io/_posts/2019-11-28-What can we find from the Chinese-National-Day Twitter data.md

 **3.1 Temporal analysis**

-Please aware that in this part, the data collected in Sept 29, Sept 30 - Oct 3, and Oct 5 - Oct 8 are **combined**.
+Please aware that in this part, the data collected in Sept 29, Sept 30 - Oct 3, and Oct 5 - Oct 8 are **concatenated**.

 **3.1.1** The number of English tweets concerning the Chinese National Day are shown below.
 The peak is around 18h, Oct 1: